 A candidate for the degree of Juris Doctor must be in good academic standing and comply with the following requirements:

-1. A candidate must have completed at least three years of full-time study in law school or have completed at least four years of part-time study in law school.
+- A candidate must have completed at least six semesters of full-time study in law school or at least eight semesters of part-time study in law school.
 A student in good academic standing may, in extraordinary circumstances and with the permission of the Dean of Students Office, complete an upper-class year of study at another ABA-accredited law school (see policy on Visiting Out, Study Abroad, and Electives at Non-Suffolk Programs.)

-2. A student admitted with advanced standing based on course work completed at another ABA-accredited law school must complete at least two years (four semesters) of study at Suffolk University Law School in order to receive the Juris Doctor degree from Suffolk University.
+- A student admitted with advanced standing based on course work completed at another ABA-accredited law school must complete at least four semesters of study at Suffolk University Law School in order to receive the Juris Doctor degree from Suffolk University.
 In exceptional circumstances this requirement may be reduced at the discretion of an Associate Dean.

 Part-time students in the Evening Division are exempt from section c. of the requirement, but are encouraged to complete it.

-7. All students are required to take a Diagnostic Exam covering selected bar-related subjects taught during the first year of study in the day division and the first two years of study in the evening division.
+- All students are required to take a Diagnostic Exam covering selected bar-related subjects taught during the first year of study in the day division and the first two years of study in the evening division.
 Results of the diagnostic exam will be reported to students but will not appear on their transcripts and will not affect their grade point averages.
-However, students are required to complete the Diagnostic Exam in order to be eligible to graduate, and this requirement will be included in each student’s degree audit.
-The Diagnostic Exam may be offered in an online format.
-Students scheduled to graduate before 2020 will be required to take the exam during designated periods in their final year of study.
-Students scheduled to graduate in 2020 or later will be required to take the exam during designated periods in the fall of their second year of study if enrolled in the day division or the fall of their third year of study if enrolled in the evening division.
+However, students are required to complete the Diagnostic Exam and receive a minimum score of 50 (out of 120) in order to be eligible to graduate, and this requirement will be included in each student’s degree audit.
+The Diagnostic Exam will be offered in an online format.

-13. Degrees are awarded by the Trustees at Suffolk University on the recommendation of the faculty.
+- Degrees are awarded by the Suffolk University Board of Trustees on the recommendation of the faculty.
 Recommendation may be withheld by the faculty for good cause other than failure to meet the foregoing requirements.

 The Day Division course of study consists of three academic years (6 semesters) of full-time study.
 Day Division students must devote a substantial amount of time to the study of law.
 First-year students in the Day Division are expected to treat the study of law as their sole occupation during the academic year.
 Upper-class students in the Day Division are strongly encouraged to limit employment and volunteer work to no more than 20 hours per week during the academic year.
 Additional limitations on outside commitments, including employment, may be set for students subject to action under Rule II.C.
 (Academic Standing Requirements).